Watershed alliance prepares to restore Cornwallis River

 What makes a person the way they are?
 Why do people make the choices they do?
 Why choose a life of crime over obeying the law?
-Vanguard associate editor Tina Comeau recently sat down with Jason Middleton of Yarmouth to ask him these and other questions.
+Vanguard associate editor Tina Comeau sat down with Jason Middleton of Yarmouth to ask him these and other questions.

 By Tina Comeau